pranshugaba/hugo-website/content/poems/two-ants-at-the-lake/index.md

 ---
-title: "Two Ants at the Lake"
+title: 'Two Ants at the Lake'
-subtitle: "A Limerick"
+subtitle: 'A Limerick'
-summary: "A Limerick"
+summary: 'A Limerick'

-tags: ["limerick", "ants"]
+tags: ['limerick', 'ants', 'bengaluru']

 date: 2019-07-09T23:00:00+05:30
 lastmod: 2019-07-09T23:00:00+05:30